fossabot/Autofactory/README.md

 We can just use the rust bindings (https://github.com/EmbarkStudios/physx-rs/tree/main/physx-sys) as these have a good C api instead.
 It may also be nice if I could auto-generate the Scala bindings as well.
 This link (https://github.com/EmbarkStudios/physx-rs/blob/main/physx-sys/src/generated/x86_64-unknown-linux/structgen_out.hpp) has a giant list of structs which can be parsed easily to generate Scala types.

 The program could just be written in Rust instead, that would simplify quite a lot of these difficulties, although Rust is very annoying as it's type system can't be exploited in the ways I want.

+---

+It turns out that there are issues with all of the languages.

+#### Scala

+Scala has many advantages.
+It has a good type system, and is decently efficient.
+It has a couple of disadvantages though:

+* Interoperability with C++ is annoying (JNI).
+* Scala is difficult to make UIs in.
+* There is no JavaFX & OpenGL merged library; it seems that it is possible to have either one, but not both.

+#### Rust

+The advantage of rust is that it has good interoperability with C++ (especially PhysX, see physx-rs).
+It is also a new language which seems to be very interesting.
+There are also OpenGL bindings, but there seems to be no UI package.
+The primary issues with rust is that

+* It's compiler is Lawful Evil
+* no UI package.

+#### JavaScript

+JavaScript seems to be the best language for the task.
+Despite having poor performance, the WebGL rendering should not be too difficult due to each block not having too much complexity.
+Unfortunately, there will be a lot of blocks that will be drawn.
+One interesting example is this website (https://alteredqualia.com/three/examples/webgl_cubes.html) which has 150000 cubes.
+JavaScript ( with HTML & CSS) is very good for making UIs.
+It seems that WebGPU is actually a more efficient alternative instead of WebGL as it provides more control, although it doesn't seem to be implemented in Electron yet.
+This website seems to have a nice WebGL rendering of various games (https://noclip.website).
+Disadvantages:

+* Poor performance
+* No operator overloading / type system

+One way to solve poor performance is to delegate all the tasks to C++ code (such as the stress on collision and gunfire) and have the JavaScript only do rendering.
+It seems like it takes a lot of trickery to get efficient WebGL code.

+Another alternative is to use Scala.js as it also provides the operator overloading and types.
+Unfortunately, it does not seem that Scala.js works with Dotty.